isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 Tournament and 4th placing in the National Basketball Tournament, while the Cross Country ‘C’ Division Boys came in fourth.
 <br>
-<br>RV won the Best Practice Award for Arts Education (Bronze award) by the
+<br>RVHS won the Best Practice Award for Arts Education (Bronze award) by
-National Arts Council.
+the National Arts Council.
 <br>
-<br>RV won the prestigious Best Practice Award for Student All-Round Development
+<br>RVHS won the prestigious Best Practice Award for Student All-Round Development
 by the Ministry of Education.
 <br>
-<br>RV won the Orchid Award (Singapore Environmental Council) for good environmental
+<br>RVHS won the Orchid Award (Singapore Environmental Council) for good environmental
 practices.
 <br>
-<br>RV was awarded her fifth Sustained Achievement Awards for Physical Fitness
+<br>RVHS was awarded her fifth Sustained Achievement Awards for Physical Fitness
 and Uniformed Groups.
 <br>
 <br>On 25 Oct 2003, RVHS sees many distinguished guests, including the Minister